 - Review your contracts and agreements, so that you’re not stuck with a 10-year lease on new office space when recession hits.

 - Look at every segment of your businesses and ask “What if?”
 For example: What if a recession hits our business?
-What if the bank pulls out line of credit?
+What if the bank pulls out out of a line of credit?
 What if our largest customer goes out of business and takes our receivables with them?

 Your Finances Are the Heart of Your Business

-The main reason businesses fail is because of inadequate cash reserves or poor cash flow management.
+The main reason businesses fail is because of inadequate cash reserves or poor cash flow management – and that is equally true during a recession as in normal times.
 Either way, your finances are the beating heart of your business.
 If you fail to properly manage your finances, this can pose a mortal danger to your company.
-If you have your finances well-organized, then you can feel confident to meet any challenge.
+If your finances are well-organized, then you can feel confident to meet even the greatest of challenges.